Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/libgcj/README.md

 ## Prerequisites

+**Fair Warning:** The author put considerable effort from multiple angles into getting Java-based binaries executing successfully on PS2 Linux.
+The author has ultimately determined that this is **VERY UNLIKELY** to ever work realistically.
+The information presented on this page is still included for reference.

 ### Preliminary Considerations

 libgcj is the Java runtime that goes along with the ```gcj``` front end to GCC.
 Other software may also require this as a dependency.

 Beyond this, libgcj is required for compiling Java code into native binaries via ```gcj```.
 At time of writing, the author has not been able to do this successfully for PS2 Linux, both via native compiling and cross-compiling.
-As such, building and installing this library onto PS2 Linux and into the cross-compiling environment for the purpose of compiling/cross-compiling Java binaries is purely optional.
+As such, building and installing this library onto PS2 Linux and into the cross-compiling environment for the purpose of compiling/cross-compiling Java binaries is purely optional and should be considered a novelty.

 To directly leverage this library to compile Java binaries, a native version of ```gcj``` must be built and installed directly on PS2 Linux (outlined [HERE](../GCC)).
 However, preliminary testing by the author showed issues with compiled binaries resulting in an "Illegal Instruction" (SIGILL) error.
 Executing the compiled binaries through a debugger showed "Segmentation Fault" (SIGSEGV) and "Bus Error" (SIGBUS) errors preceding the "Illegal Instruction" (SIGILL) error.